materialsvirtuallab/monty/docs/monty.dev.md

   * **replacement** (*callable*) – A replacement class or method.
   * **message** (*str*) – A warning message to be displayed.
   * **category** (*Warning*) – Choose the category of the warning to issue.
 Defaults to FutureWarning.
 Another choice can be DeprecationWarning.
-NOte that FutureWarning is meant for end users and is always shown unless silenced.
+Note that FutureWarning is meant for end users and is always shown unless silenced.
     DeprecationWarning is meant for developers and is never shown unless python is run in developmental mode or the filter is changed.
 Make